-Being a fan of horse-faced over-actor Nicolas Cage is a frustrating business.
-He never gives a performance that isn’t worth watching, which means that you have to sit through countless hours of untold mediocrities in the hope of watching him “lose his shit”- or better yet, give a performance that reminds you of what a good actor he could be if given the right material, something which hasn’t materialized since the one-two punch of “Kick Ass” and “Bad Lieutenant” in 2010.
-Several critics have described “Joe” as a reminder of what a good performer he can be, and yet whilst its far better than his past couple of years work (I have borderline masochistically sat through “Trespass”, “Stolen”, “Seeking Justice” AND “Ghost Rider: Spirit of Vengeance”) his performance here is far more restrained than we’ve come to expect, and Cage is the only actor for whom a more reined-in performance works against them.
+Being a fan of Nicolas Cage is a frustrating business.
+He never gives a performance that isn’t worth watching, which means that you have to sit through countless hours of untold mediocrities in the hope of watching him “lose his shit”- or better yet, give a performance that reminds you of what a good actor he could be if given the right material, something which hasn’t materialised since the one-two punch of Kick Ass and Bad Lieutenant in 2010.
+Several critics have described Joe as a reminder of what a good performer he can be, and yet whilst its far better than his work in the years following the two aforementioned performances (I have masochistically sat through Trespass, Stolen, Seeking Justice AND Ghost Rider: Spirit of Vengeance) his performance here is far more restrained than we’ve come to expect, and Cage is the only actor for whom a more reined-in performance works against them.
 If we are going to a Nicolas Cage movie for any reason, it sure as hell isn’t for restraint.

-Cage here stars as the titular character, which may be the biggest problem- the film is called “Joe”, and yet the story is predominantly told from the point of view of 15 year old Gary (played by Tye Sheridan, best known as the main character in last year’s “Mud”), who adopts Joe as his role model.
+Cage here stars as the titular character, which may be the biggest problem; the film is called Joe, and yet the story is predominantly told from the point of view of 15 year old Gary (Tye Sheridan), who adopts Joe as his role model.
 The story opens with Gary heckling his drunken father, leading to a slap around the face that’s movie shorthand for “broken home”.
-When we do see his family home, it seems like the production designer must have been looking at photos of Kenny’s home on “South Park” for inspiration as what a true lower-working class house looks like.
+When we do see his family home, it seems like the production designer must have been looking at photos of Kenny’s home on South Park for inspiration as what a true lower-working class house looks like.
 After his family call him a waste of space and that he should get a job, he goes to the nearby forests where Joe and his team work every morning, and soon is taken under his wing.
-From there, the story gets rather distractingly formulaic; the joys of the early stretches of the film are that it is unburdened by narrative, instead letting us openly hang out with Joe and his quirky fellow foresters- even when reined in, Cage manages to out weird everybody on screen, whether being introduced holding a rattlesnake in his hands and calling it his friend, or later shouting at a dog that he believes is an “asshole”.
-Sadly, narrative demands that a feud between biological and adopted father figure must materialize, and the film gets far less interesting incredibly quickly- which is remarkable considering that this is when Cage starts to wake up and go a bit bonkers.
+From there, the story gets rather formulaic; the joys of the early stretches of the film are that it is unburdened by narrative, instead letting us openly hang out with Joe and his quirky fellow foresters.
+Even when reined in, Cage manages to out weird everybody on screen, whether being introduced holding a rattlesnake in his hands and calling it his friend, or later shouting at a dog that he believes is an “asshole”.
+Sadly, the narrative demands that a feud between biological and adopted father figure must materialise, and the film gets far less interesting – which is remarkable considering that this is when Cage starts to wake up and go a bit bonkers.

 It should also be mentioned that Gordon Green has returned to his roots in terms of how the film was cast, with a mix of professional and non-professional actors on screen.
 The actor playing Gary’s father (who repeatedly and unashamedly refers to himself as “G-Daaawg”) was a real life homeless man, whose own illness stemming from alcoholism fed into his performance here.
-Due to his untimely death last year, this remains his only on-screen appearance, and it is highly mesmerizing- despite the uninteresting material, he, like many of the characters, feel like flesh-and-blood creations who could conceivably exist outside of the film itself, so realistic they are in the representations of their ways of life.
+Due to his untimely death last year, this remains his only on-screen appearance, and it is highly mesmerising – despite the uninteresting material, he, like many of the characters, feel like flesh-and-blood creations who could conceivably exist outside of the film itself, so realistic they are in the representations of their ways of life.